javierdelapuente/paas-charm/docs/explanation/index.rst

 ----------------------------------------------------------------

 The 12-Factor app support in Charmcraft and Rockcraft is based on the principles stated in the 12-Factor methodology.
-You can know more about the components involved and how the principles are applied in the following links.
+Learn more about the components involved and how the principles are applied in the following links.

 .. toctree::